MarkRyuo/Dart-Programming/Day 2/README.md

 // * 1.Class - Is the blueprint for creating Objects
 // * 2.Object - Is a self contain unit code and data

+class ClassName {
+  // Properties or fields
+  // methods of Functions
+}